 *Contributed by Theresa of Fueled By Wanderlust

-Fall is an underrated time to visit Iceland, as this is when the crowds of summer begin to disperse and flight and lodging prices begin to decrease.
-This can actually make an October trip to Iceland ideal, as you won’t be battling hoards of people at popular attractions, like the Blue Lagoon or Hallgrimskirkja Church.
+Comes October, the crowds of summer begin to disperse and flights and lodging prices begin to decrease in Iceland.
+You won’t be battling hoards of people at popular attractions, like the Blue Lagoon or Hallgrimskirkja Church.

 This time of the year is also when the highly sought-after northern lights come out to play.
-As you go deeper into fall, there are more and more hours of darkness with each passing day.
-Darkness is critical for having as many chances for viewing the elusive northern lights as possible.
-You never know when they may appear!
+As you go deeper into fall, there are more and more hours of darkness with each passing day – this is critical for having as many chances for viewing the elusive northern lights as possible.

 *Contributed by Meenakshi J. of PolkaJunction